everburstSun/dash-molstar/docs/source/helper.md

 - `showClashes` (bool): Optional.
 If true, explicitly shows clashes.

 #### symmetry
 This preset is used to display assembly symmetries.
+In symmetry mode, `assemblyId` also has to be specified.
 - `symmetryIndex` (int): Optional.
 Specifies the index of the symmetry to be displayed.

 #### feature